Cornelii/TIL/Algorithms_and_DataStructure/Algorithms/string/String_and_pattern matching.md

 time complexity: O(MN)

 ## 2. KMP algorithm (Knuth-Morris-Pratt algorithm)
-Remeber where to go. not one step forward
+Remeber where to go. not one step forward => This concept is widely applied in pattern matching algorithm.

+**Key: Constructing positioning table!!**
+For the repetitive word, save index of prior in target sentence. and the very next word to the next of prior.
+It seems like repetitive char force index of next word to match with the prior next that is following prior repetitive character.